ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 Carol's access key and secret are now in the `terraform.tfstate` file.
 Now we can use her keys to log in to AWS using the CLI and see if we can access the Person table.
-Instead of rerunning `aws configure` and changing your default credentials, let's just pass Carol's keys into the CLI for one command.
-In the Docker terminal run the command below, replacing the keys inside single quotes:
+Instead of rerunning `aws configure` and changing your default credentials, let's pass Carol's keys into the CLI for one command.
+In the Docker terminal, run the command below, replacing the keys in single quotes:

 ```bash
 AWS_ACCESS_KEY_ID='<Carol's access key>' AWS_SECRET_ACCESS_KEY='<Carol's secret access key>' aws s3 ls